sansneo/prime/README.md

 I love my computer!
 Do you?
 Get the fuck out of IT if you are here [for the money](https://geohot.github.io/blog/jekyll/update/2025/09/13/get-out-of-technology.html).
 Now, because of the [state of the world](https://www.slickcharts.com/sp500) there are a lot of money to be made if you actually care about doing something and providing value to the world by making computers better.
-Personally, I am into everything systems programming, secure backend and the cloud; with this last one known to be the most remunerative.
+Personally, I want to do everything systems programming, secure backend and the cloud; with this last one known to be highly remunerative.
 As time passes I look up to legends such Rob Pike, Russ Cox and George Hotz more and more.
-Currently I am 22 years old, in my 30s I will have a pretty good understanding of my toolset and in my 40s I hope I'll be able to compare to them.
+Currently I'm 22 years old, in my 30s I will have a pretty good understanding of my toolset and in my 40s I hope I'll be able to compare to them.

-Thanks to computers I have the knowledge and thanks to luck I have the genetics.
+Thanks to computers I have the knowledge.
+Thanks to luck I have the genetics.
+What's stopping me?

-Life can be beautiful (even if it can definitely feel dark at times), self-improvement is the best and my drive will never cease.
+Life can be beautiful (even if it can definitely feel dark at times), self-improvement is the best and my drive will never stop.
 I believe in you, dear reader.
 We won't stand for mediocrity.

 # Footnotes